OverTheWireOrg/OverTheWire-draco-website/pages/help/register.md

    listed on your profile page.
 This configuration tarball can be combined with your private key using the [consume-client-credentials.sh scripts](https://github.com/StevenVanAcker/OverTheWire-draco-tools/blob/master/consume-client-credentials.sh) from the [Draco tools](https://github.com/StevenVanAcker/OverTheWire-draco-tools).

-6. Now that you have the correct files, continue to configure your browser and OpenVPN clients.
+6. Now that you have the correct files, continue to [configure your browser](/#/help/configure-browser) and [configure your OpenVPN client](/#/help/configure-openvpn).